 In short then, cost-effective web design prioritises performance over “pretty”, but neglects neither.

 Choosing Cost-Effective Web Design

 That’s all very well, but how does that help if finances are tight?
-How can you identify truly cost-effective web design?
+How can you identify truly cost-effective website design?

 Look at what the designer is talking about.
 If they focus on looks and don’t talk much about performance, beware.
 You may well learn the hard way that “pretty” is pretty useless at the bottom of Google.

 If they focus on performance first, they’re considering what you really need instead of just trying to make a sale.
-That’s more likely to be cost-effective, and affordable in the long run.
+That’s more likely to be cost-effective in the long run.

 Of course, you don’t have to look far.
-My Simple Site packages are designed to provide exactly that kind of truly cost-effective, affordable web design for small businesses.
+My Simple Site packages are designed to provide cost-effective web design for small businesses.